Face recognition – fascinating and intriguing

 Few biometric technologies are sparking our imagination quite like facial recognition.

-Equally, its arrival has prompted profound concerns and surprising reactions in 2020.
+Equally, its arrival prompted profound concerns and surprising reactions in recent years.

 But more about that later.

-In this web dossier, you will discover the seven face recognition facts and trends set to shape the landscape in 2021.
+In this web dossier, you will discover the seven face recognition facts and trends that shape the landscape in 2021.